-A case of Labatt Blue beer discarded into the ditch of a rural range road in Alberta seems contrapuntal to the pastorale created by this snow-filled field and the frosty lines of barbed wire containing it, but perhaps their themes are more entwined than one initially perceives.
+A case of Labatt Blue beer discarded into the ditch of a rural range road in Alberta seems almost contrapuntal to the pastorale created by this snow-filled field and the frosty lines of barbed wire containing it.

 Five red grain sheds on a cold, white, wintry day in southwestern Alberta.
 The low perspective inspired the title: a reference to an old (and somewhat narrow-minded) joke about Canadian literature.
 It wasn’t until I experienced prairie winters myself (from a semi-safe distance at said prairie’s edge, nestled along the relative temperance of the Rocky Mountains) that I began to really understand why they haunted the works of our early creative voices.